streamsets/datacollector-oss/BUILD.md

  - grunt-cli      (macOS, `npm -g install grunt-cli`  : Linux, `sudo npm -g install grunt-cli`)
 - md5sum          (macOS, `brew install md5sha1sum`)

-Prerequisites for Data Collector :
+## Prerequisite Tasks for Building Data Collector

 If you're building master branch, then you need to install API and Plugin API modules to your maven cache first before compiling Data Collector.
 Released versions are published to public maven repositories and for them this step can be skipped.
 While Data Collector runs on Java 7, Java 8 is required for